 You can secure over $1,000 in compensation for every illegal robocall you receive, but it's important to act quickly.
-State law strictly limits the amount of time you have to file suit.
-Our experienced attorneys can ensure that you meet all of the important deadlines in your case.
+The statute of limitations for a TCPA lawsuit is only 4 years, beginning on the date of the legal violation.

 - Between $500 to $1,500 per illegal call or text